 Los Angeles, CA

 Mustafa immigrated to the U.S. from Syria in 2003 in search of a top-tier electrical engineering education.
 Post-graduation, he worked for Lutron Electronics, a leader in lighting control, where he learned of the worldwide need for clean technologies.
 While overcoming language and cultural barriers, Mustafa steadily progressed from entry-level to senior roles, eventually heading west to join innovative, fast-paced Silicon Valley startups.
-He recently founded rivieh, a cleantech startup working to streamline the deployment of smart building technologies within residential buildings.
+He recently founded rivieh, a cleantech startup working to streamline the deployment of smart building technologies within hotels and residential buildings.
 Mustafa is a proud recipient of the National Science Foundation SBIR Award for his innovative and impactful research at rivieh.
 He is a mentor at the Cleantech Open (CTO) and an active member of the Los Angeles Cleantech Incubator (LACI).
 Mustafa’s professional interests are focused on energy management, and he hopes to leverage the fellowship for guidance on his new startup and improve energy efficiency within the buildings sector.

 Vice President, Solar Engineering